thefreshuk/pubsub-laravel/README.md

 You can also use the `TheFresh\PubSub\Messages\DynamicMessage` class.
 This accepts `$type` and `$content` constructor arguments.
-All messages received through subscriptions are necessarily DynamicMessages.
+All messages received through subscriptions are `DynamicMessage`s.